 We also see that it’s family who will remind you of what’s important when you’ve gone too far astray.
 Thankfully Scrooge has his nephew to keep harassing him, with his best interests at heart of course.
 But you can’t get blood from a turnip.
 As the reader, watcher, and listener of this story, we are literally asking Scrooge to give credence to something he has never experienced.
 From a loveless, sad and neglected childhood himself he doesn’t see family as a source of strength, love or even as part of who he is.
 It is not until he is shown the Cratchit family that he begins to see something new.

-The lesson?
+What’s the lesson?
 Investing in the common welfare of yourself, your family and those around you makes you rich.
 It will help you see things you never knew existed.

 You sometimes need to see to Believe